Another Triumph of Locality: Colliding Histories Skew Handshakes: Bold Conjectures Against Action at a Distance

 \section{Bold Conjectures Against Action at a Distance}

 Physical events can have their histories traced.
 We track the chain of causes link by link, across space and through time, until we reach the effect.
 If a link is missing—if a cause leaps across a void to produce an effect without crossing the space between them—then we do not have an explanation, we have a miracle.
-For three hundred years, the progress of physics has been the history of eliminating miracles and replacing them with local mechanisms.
-Yet today, in the heart of quantum mechanics, we are told the miracle has returned.
+Physics has a history of eliminating miracles and replacing them with local mechanisms.
+Yet today, at the heart of quantum mechanics, we are told the miracle has returned.

 \emph{This resignation is premature.} In both gravity and electromagnetism, whenever we have faced the temptation of action at a distance, the solution has never been to abandon locality, but to save it.
 Quantum theory is no exception.